Student Government Association

 PURPOSE OF THE BYLAWS

 - The Executive Council shall serve all executive functions of the Student Government Association.
-These functions shall include, but not limited to: directing meetings of the Student Government Association and the student body; acting in behalf of the student body as necessary between meetings of that body; representing the student body at local, state, and national meetings; making such appointments as necessary; making such appointments as necessary to conduct the business for which the Student Government Association is responsible; performing all such transactions as may come before the Student Government Association.
+These functions shall include, but not limited to: directing meetings of the Student Government Association and the student body; acting in behalf of the student body as necessary between meetings of that body; represent the student body at local, regional, and state, meetings; making such appointments as necessary; making such appointments as necessary to conduct the business for which the Student Government Association is responsible; performing all such transactions as may come before the Student Government Association.

 - The Executive Council shall act as a liaison between the Student Government Association, the student body, administration, and all elements of the college community.